Last updated on November 2nd, 2024 at 09:53 am

 The Nuremberg Christkindlesmarkt

-If you’re looking for Christmas markets in Germany that will delight young children, the Nuremberg Christkindlesmarkt, held from November 29 to December 24, 2024, is one to visit.
+If you’re looking for Christmas markets in Germany that will delight young children, during the festive season, the Nuremberg Christkindlesmarkt, held from November 29 to December 24, 2024, is one to visit.
 While other German Christmas markets have activities geared toward children, the Nuremberg Christmas market is centered around them.

 The holiday market’s name comes from Christkind, a heavenly figure created by church reformer Martin Luther.
 In southern and western Germany and neighboring countries, Christkind (not Santa Claus) brings children gifts for Christmas.
 Kids can meet The Christkind at the event, pose for pictures, and whisper what they hope to get for the holiday.
 The Nuremberg Christmas market also has carnival rides and hands-on crafting booths.